alaahelaldt/e-commerce-angular13/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Description

+It's about a small e-commerce project which is containing from products page which is a page that show all the products available to start make orders from them.

+then you can add it to card or view more about the product through the product details page ..

+and  when you click  "add to cart" button  --> new pop-up will show your orders and you can edit the quantity or delete the product.

+## Technologies

+Angular 13
+Scss
+Bootstrap
+flex layout library
+snipCart librby
+angular material